La Crosse | Page 6 | Western Technical College

 Additional Admission Requirements:

-To enroll in the Medical Laboratory Technician program, first apply for admission to the College, then read the program’s Technical Standards and complete a background check.
+To enroll in the Medical Laboratory Technician program, first apply for admission to the College, then electronically sign the program's Technical Standards and complete a background check.
 You can find links to these documents below.
 In addition, you must complete Developmental (or College) Biology and Developmental (or College) Chemistry with a grade of “C” or better.
-The last step for admission to the program will be to complete an Intent to Enroll form.
-Please see the details below.

 Accreditation: